 What about people born with a problem, say Schizophrenia, you are asking.
 Aren’t mental illnesses hereditary things?
 This continues to be a problematic issue in the mental health field.
 Two siblings, identical twins, have a family history of schizophrenia, say mom has the disorder.
 They should both get it to right?
 Not always.
 Sometimes one will develop the disease and the other will have much milder symptoms of emotional issues.
 Why does this happen?

 There is a lot of ongoing research in this field.
 Someday we may have the final answer to this question.
 Boy if you were a drug company and could develop a med that would keep people from “catching” schizophrenia you could make a lot of money.
-But for now what we think it is involved is that there are risk factors and protective factors.
+But for now, what we think is involved is that there are risk factors and protective factors.

 If you were one of those twins you would likely be looking to add some of those protective factors to your life.

 If you were doing a stressful job, you might go looking for ways to reduce the stress before it became overwhelming and developed a mental or emotional disorder.
 People who have a life that is less than they would like, they also might be looking for ways to make that life more fulfilling.

 Not everyone who has a lot of stress or sadness in their life goes on to develop a severe mental illness.
 You may be one of those people who can just take a lot of stress and disappointment.
 Still, the statistics tell us that about half of the U. S. population at some point in their life will develop symptoms that should be treated.
 Wouldn’t it make sense to take a few doses of a preventative?